Google’s PageRank: does it still matter in 2024

 For example, SE Ranking’s Domain Trust and Page Trust are aggregated scores of domain and page quality that are based on the number and quality of backlinks and referring domains.
 You can get an idea of any website’s quality by running its analysis in the Competitive Research tool:

-DT and PT data is also available in the Backlink Checker and Backlink Monitor tool, and the DT score is present in the Website Audit’s overview among other major domain metrics.
+DT and PT data is also available in the Backlink Checker, Backlink Monitor tool, and many other SE Ranking tools that feature major domain metrics from SERP Competitors to Content Editor

 Subscribe to our blog!